 North Fulton Community Charities: Teens 13 and older can volunteer at this organization (and parents, too!) that assists families with basic needs such as food and clothing through a food pantry and thrift shop.
 Currently not accepting student volunteers.

 Blessings in a Backpack: Multiple programs in the metro Atlanta area provide food on weekends for elementary school children who might otherwise go hungry when they’re not in school.
 Check for a program in your area to participate in food drives or packing efforts, or your family can start a new chapter!

 Meals By Grace: Providing prepared meals to food-insecure families children younger than 13 can participate in “Kids in the Kitchen” dates once a month.
 All kids can get placed in age-appropriate activities by team during regular packing days.

 Help the Sick and Caretakers

 Little Helpers of Atlanta: Families can volunteer together at monthly service projects.
-Activities include food distribution, visiting the elderly, helping refugees, and collecting items for the homeless.
-Find the schedule listed on the Facebook page.
+Activities include food distribution, visiting the elderly, helping refugees and collecting items for the homeless.
+Find the schedule listed on their Facebook page.